ederoyd46/OSMImport/README.md

 Known Issues
 ------------

-1. Currently the import it's a very slow process.
+1. Currently the import is a slow process.
 One blob is imported at a time (usually 8000 nodes a blob) on a single thread.
 This issue will be addressed soon.
 2. I'm a Haskell newbie, so I appreciate the code will be bad....I'm working on it :)